cloudshiftstrategies/css_terraform_training/docs/github.md

 #### Clone remote repositories

-Use the Git clone command to create a local repo with all of the remote repo’s history.
+Use the `git clone` command to create a local repo with all of the remote repo’s history.
 Only use this command once to create the local repo from a remote.

 `$ git clone http://username@hostname.com/giturl/gitreponame.git`